Inuyasha the Movie: Affections Touching Across Time: Production

-Katsuyuki Sumisawa and Kaoru Wada from the television series wrote the screenplay and composed the music respectively at Sunrise, while directed by Toshiya Shinohara, and animator Hideyuki Motohashi acted as a character designer and chief animation director for the film.
-Unlike the television series, which was character designed by Yoshihito Hishinuma, Motohashi modeled the characters very close to original creator and mangaka Rumiko Takahashis art style.
+Sumisawa and Kaoru Wada from the television series wrote the screenplay and composed the music respectively at Sunrise, directed by Shinohara, and Hideyuki Motohashi acted as a character designer and chief animation director for the film.
+Unlike the television series, which was character designed by Yoshihito Hishinuma, Motohashi modeled the characters very close to Takahashi's art style.

 The theme song, "No More Words" is performed by Ayumi Hamasaki.

 Release

-The film was released in Japanese theaters on December 15, 2001.
+The film premiered in Japan on December 15, 2001.